QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/facade.md

 Make your code more readable using a simplified API called Facade.
-For instance if users are used to do ``a()`` method then `b()` method but b method require to gather xxx information first and we always look for them at a place ``B`` then try to do some convenience method for your users.
+For instance if users are used to do ``a()`` method then `b()` method but b method requires to gather xxx information first and we always look for them at a place ``B`` then try to do some convenience method for your users.